Jessie Wolf, L.I.C.S.W.

-Certain tasks for your friend or relative may be hard to do.
-Suggest specific tasks you'd be willing to take on.
+Certain tasks for your loved one may be hard to do.
+Suggest specific tasks you're able to help with or take on.

 - Help establish a routine.

-Someone who's depressed can benefit from having a routine or increased structure.
-This is because it can be difficult for a person with depression to make spontaneous healthy choices, so advance plans or everyday habits become crucial.
+Depression may make it hard for your loved one to make spontaneous healthy choices.
+Developing routines and scheduling everyday activities becomes crucial.
 Offer to make a schedule for meals, medication, physical activity and sleep, outside time or time in nature, and help organize household chores.

 - Make plans together.

 Ask your loved one to join you on a walk, see a movie or work together on a hobby or other activity.
-But don't try to force the person into doing something.
+Don't try to force the person into doing something.